 Our Jerusalem hotel is about 40 minutes away.
 Their staff will unload luggage to the lobby, and I will pass out room key cards.
 Your large luggage case will be brought to your room (tips are included) or you may carry it yourself.
-Our hotel is near the Gate to the OLD CITY, and about a five-minute walk to the Church of the Holy Sepulchre.
 Shops and malls are nearby in walking distance as well.
 Every evening, I am in the hotel outdoor patio lounge area (often with a cigar) for discussion or questions about the trip.
 All are welcome.
 Our pilgrimage will start at 8am on most days.
 The first day will have a light schedule.

-2022 Holy Land Pilgrimage Travel Tips
+2023 Holy Land Pilgrimage Travel Tips